 Staff solicited from Westar, via formal discovery requests, documentation supporting Westar's Application and Exhibits A, B, and C attached to the Application.
 Staff performed the majority of its audit in-house using the information gathered through this process.
 Once the desk audit was complete, Staff met with Westar at Westar's corporate office in Topeka, Kansas.
 This meeting allowed Staff to further question Westar about information provided in response to data requests and to review Westar's coal and rail transportation contracts.
 Staff notes that Westar personnel were open and forthcoming when answering Staff's questions and providing requested supporting documentation.
-Staff audited Westar's actual fuel costs for the following months: June, July, August and September 2015.
-For these months, Staff conducted an audit of the Application that consisted of:
+Staff audited Westar's actual fuel costs for the following months:

 2 See FERC, Order on Compliance Filing, January 29, 2014, Docket Nos.
-EL12-1179 and EL13-1173; http://elibrary.ferc.gov/idmws/file list.asp?accession num=20140129-3063.
+EL12-1179 and EL13-1173; http://elibrary.ferc.gov/idmws/file_list.asp?accession_num=20140129-3063.